 Let's talk about color - or rather, color psychology!

 Color psychology is a subject matter that has fascinated humans for centuries - if not for millennia.
-Apparently, even the Ancient Egyptians studied color and their impact on human emotions and behavior.
+Apparently, even the Ancient Egyptians studied color and its impact on human emotions and behavior.
 In the 15th century, Leonardo da Vinci closely studied colors in relation to his works.
 And the psychologist Carl Jung, ironically a native of Switzerland, was a pioneer in using color psychology with his patients.

 Recent studies have shown that colors can be used to promote healing and to change behavior.
 In the US, for example, they have painted prison cells in a light shade of pink and registered that aggression and violence drastically decreased.
-(I have a hard time imagining some tough looking dude, covered in tattoos, in a pink cell… but maybe that’s just me!)
+(I have a hard time imagining some tough-looking dude, covered in tattoos, in a pink cell… but maybe that’s just me!)

 Conditioning and cultural associations

 Colors are all around us.
-There are colors in nature, in architecture, in interiors, in shops, in restaurants, in fashion and so forth.
-Color psychology is a very important consideration in marketing, be it for shop design, logo design or for websites.
+There are colors in nature, in architecture, in interiors, in shops, in restaurants, in fashion, and so forth.
+Color psychology is a very important consideration in marketing, be it for shop design, logo design, or for websites.

 (Photograph copyright Global Inspirations Design)

-Have you ever seen a "Sale" sign which is not red, orange or yellow anywhere in the world?
+Have you ever seen a "Sale" sign which is not red, orange, or yellow anywhere in the world?
 On the other hand, color psychology (or rather, the conditioning we have with colors) can depend a lot on where in the world we grew up.
 This may be due to cultural circumstances as well as due to experiencing a similar emotion around a certain color.

 Turquoise is my happy color

 Take the color turquoise.
-Having lived in the Caribbean for more than 8 years, I associate it with the Caribbean Sea and Caribbean beaches.
+Having lived in the Caribbean for more than eight years, I associate it with the Caribbean Sea and Caribbean beaches.
 These, in turn, I associate with relaxation and a sense of happiness.
 This is why my heart skips a beat whenever I see turquoise!